 Ensure that join() is not used on a thread before it is started since this will throw an exception.

-Verify that the opportunity does not exist for any thread to join the current thread since this would result in a deadlock condition.

-Ensure that no thread is waiting on daemon threads to complete since these threads are always running.

-data accesses need to be serialized, ensure that they are ordered correctly and reside in the same thread, or provide explicit synchronization among the threads or processes the accesses in different threads.
+If data accesses need to be serialized, ensure that they are ordered correctly and reside in the same thread, or provide explicit synchronization among the threads or processes the accesses in different threads.

-Avoid using global variables and consider using the queue.Queue() or multiprocessing.Queue() functions to exchange data between threads or processes respectivelyWhen using multiple threads, check for race conditions and deadlocks by using fuzzing techniques during development.
+Avoid using global variables and consider using the queue.Queue() or multiprocessing.Queue() functions to exchange data between threads or processes respectively.

-When using Pipe() in conjunction with processes or threads, do not read or write from the same end of the pipe at the same time or data corruption will result.

-When using Pipe() in conjunction with processes or threads, restrict the writing of a single pipe to a single process or thread, and similarly for reading.
+When using multiple threads, verify that no unprotected data is used directly by more than one thread.

+If shared variables must be used in multithreaded applications, use model checking or equivalent methodologies to prove the absence of race conditions.

 6.62 Concurrency – Premature termination [CGS]

 6.62.1 Applicability to language